SuperEvenSteven/alexa-smart-garage/README.md

 # alexa-smart-garage
-A Python example of an Alexa controlled garage door using a Rapsberry Pi running Fauxmo.
+A Python example of an Alexa controlled garage door using a Rapsberry Pi posing as a Belkin WeMo switch.

 ## How it works
 The Raspberry Pi poses as a Belkin WeMo switch using the Fauxmo service which can be detected by an Amazon Alexa device